4GeeksAcademy/css-tutorial-exercises-course/README.md

 [Clone the repository](https://4geeks.com/how-to/github-clone-repository) in your local environment and follow the steps below:

-1) Install LearnPack, the package manager for learning tutorials and the HTML compiler plugin for LearnPack, make sure you also have node.js 14+:
+1) Install LearnPack, the package manager for learning tutorials and the HTML compiler plugin for LearnPack; make sure you also have node.js 14+:

 ```bash
 $ npm i learnpack -g